ericrosenberg1/reddit-sub-analyzer/README.md

 REDDIT_USER_AGENT=unmoderated_subreddit_finder/1.0 by /u/<your-username>
 ```

+Or use the built‑in Settings page (top right) to edit and save these values directly to your local `.env`.
+Secrets are masked and blank fields are ignored (existing values kept).
+Changes take effect immediately for new runs.

 Optional settings:

 - `FLASK_SECRET_KEY` — Flask session secret (generate a random string for production)
 - `SITE_URL` — Canonical URL (e.g. https://your.domain/subsearch)
 - `PORT` — Port to bind (default 5055)
+- `REDDIT_TIMEOUT` — HTTP request timeout seconds (default 10)

 ## Linux Server Install